Healthy You - Every Day

 Image

-Loud sounds –like gas-powered lawn equipment, power tools, personal listening devices, concerts and fireworks– are all around us.
-While we can’t always avoid our exposure to them, taking precautions can help prevent hearing loss.
+Loud sounds – like gas-powered lawn equipment and amplified music at concerts – are all around us.
+While we can’t always avoid exposure to them, taking precautions can help prevent hearing loss.
+Neurotologist and skull base surgeon Ravi Samy, MD, Chief, Otolaryngology, Head and Neck Surgery, Lehigh Valley Health Network (LVHN), shares his thoughts about protecting your hearing.

 Did You Know?